willy-dev/willy-dev/README.md

 - 🤝 I’m looking for help with **Langchain and FlutterFlow**

-- 👨‍💻 Most of my projects are available at [Portfolio](https://developedbymareh.netlify.app)
+- 👨‍💻 Most of my projects are available at [My Portfolio](https://developedbymareh.netlify.app)

-- 📝 I regularly write articles on [Medium(https://medium.com/@icodeonmars)]
+- 📝 I regularly write articles on [Medium Blog](https://medium.com/@icodeonmars)

 - 💬 Ask me about **JavaScript, Python, React**